Google Map · Climbing Area Map

 Bolton Crags in a nutshell:

-Lower West: Excellent toproping options and 5.10 trad climbs, though some tend to be somewhat PG13.
+Lower West: Excellent toproping options and 5.10 trad climbs, though some tend to be somewhat PG13 as leads.
 5 minute walk.

 Upper West: Home to the two best cracks in Bolton and a wide range of sport climbing options from 5.8 to 5.12c.
 25 minute hike.